 Are you a security professional?
 Or are you new to the field of cyber security?
-Maybe you are tasked with researching EDR security tools and need a push in the right direction.
+You may be tasked with researching EDR security tools and need a push in the right direction.

-Regardless of what your title or position might be, we explain the key concepts of EDR security that is easy to digest for both professionals and newcomers.
+Regardless of your title or position, we explain the critical concepts of EDR security that are easy to digest for professionals and newcomers.

-We hope you get a lot of value and EDR training from the contents featured in this guide.
+We hope you get a lot of value and EDR training from the content featured in this guide.

 - 2 EDR Benefits to the Security Operations Center

 - 3 Do You Need an EDR Security Tool?